-When you consider the protein-boosting effect of the pea products, flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the dried peas, flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-Castor and Pollux Natural Ultramix is a plant-based dry dog food using a moderate amount of various named meals as its main sources of animal protein, thus earning the brand 4 stars.
+Castor and Pollux Natural Ultramix is a plant-based dry dog food using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.